A Look Into: Fonts Used In Logos of Popular Brands

 Font used: Pico y

-A very cheerful font with attention to details in every letter – it makes a perfect fit for the Cork’d logo.
+A very cheerful font with attention to detail in every letter – it makes a perfect fit for the Cork’d logo.

 Font used: Triplex